zer0cache/matic-docs/docs/maintain/validate/getting-started.md

 To be a validator on the Polygon Network, you must run:

 * Sentry node — a separate machine running a Heimdall node and a Bor node.
 A sentry node is open to all nodes on the Polygon Network.
 * Validator node — a separate machine running a Heimdall node and a Bor node.
-A validator node receives the data from and the sends the data to the sentry node.
+A validator node is only open to its sentry node and closed to the rest of the network.
 * Stake the MATIC tokens in the staking contracts deployed on the Ethereum mainnet.

 ## Components